coasys/ad4m-core-deprecated/README.md

 ### Agents...
 ...represent humans with their devices, which is what the internet actually is.
-Technically **represented as Decentralized Identifier - DID**.
+Technically **represented as Decentralized Identifiers - DIDs**.

 ### Languages...